What Happens If I Violate the CCPA?

 What is the CCPA?

 If you accept the personal information of California residents in your business, a recent law called the California Consumer Privacy Act (CCPA) may impact how you collect and store the personal data of these customers.
-Under the California Civil Code, the bill was passed by the California legislature and signed into law on June 28, 2018, under governor Jerry Brown.
+Under the California Civil Code, the California legislature passed the bill and signed it into law on June 28, 2018, under governor Jerry Brown.
 The California Consumer Privacy Act of 2018 may be the toughest privacy law in the United States.
 Its purpose is to protect the private information of California consumers from businesses that collect that data.
-The legislation falls in line with the General Data Protection Regulation (GDPR), which is Europe’s new data privacy and security law.
+The legislation falls in line with the General Data Protection Regulation (GDPR), Europe’s new data privacy and security law.

 FURTHER READING: Who Must Be CCPA Compliant?
 Does It Apply to Me?

-CCPA compliance is a pressing issue for many businesses because failing to adhere to the new law will subject them to fines and penalties.
-The window for compliance with the CCPA is narrowing as the enforcement of the act takes place on 1/1/2020.
-It is important to note that businesses do not need to reside in the state of California for the law to apply.
+CCPA compliance is a pressing issue for many businesses because failing to adhere to the new law will result in fines and penalties.
+The window for compliance with the CCPA is narrowing as the act’s enforcement takes place on 1/1/2020.
+It is important to note that businesses do not need to reside in California for the law to apply.
 For any business collecting personal information of California residents, it’s important to determine if the law applies to your business and if your website, practices, and procedures are CCPA compliant.
-Lack of compliance will subject your business not only to CCPA penalties, but also possible litigation.
+Lack of compliance will subject your business not only to CCPA penalties but also to possible litigation.
 You may be wondering what happens if you violate the CCPA.

 First, it’s important to distinguish who the law applies to.
 The CCPA applies to a legal entity organized or operated for the profit or financial benefits of its owner, and if one or more of the following are true:

 - Buys, receives, or sells the personal information of 50,000 or more consumers, households, or devices.

 - Derives 50 percent or more of annual revenues from selling consumers’ personal information